lucapette/web/main/content/writing/kafka-streams-or-typestream.md

 it and ship it.
 Nothing wrong with it.
 In fact, since it's JVM, the tooling is pretty amazing (one of my fav examples: test containers).

-In TypeStream, you have a REPL you can use to quick reach verify your code.
+In TypeStream, you have a REPL you can use to quickly verify your code.
 Once you're ready, you run `typestream run <source-code>` and TypeStream will deploy the microservice for you.
 More about the deployment model later.